 The Supervisor of Elections and all full-time employees are eligible to participate in the System.
 Employees participating in the Pension Plan are entitled to a retirement benefit, payable monthly for life.
 If employed prior to July 1, 2011, the System provides for vesting of benefits after six years of creditable service.
 The vesting requirement changes to eight years of creditable service for those employed on or after July 1, 2011.
-For those employed prior to July 1, 2011, normal retirement is after 30 years of service or age 62.
-If employed on or after July 1, 2011, normal retirement is after 33 years of service or age 65.
-The monthly benefit received is based upon the (1) average monthly compensation in the highest five years of creditable service; (2) creditable service during the appropriate period; and (3) the appropriate benefit percentage.
+For those employed prior to July 1, 2011, normal retirement is at or after age 62 with six years of credited service.
+If employed on or after July 1, 2011, normal retirement is at or after age 65 with eight years of credited service.
+The monthly benefit received is based upon the: (1) average monthly compensation in the highest five years of creditable service (eight years if the employee is initially enrolled on or after July 1, 2011); (2) creditable service during the appropriate period; and (3) the appropriate benefit percentage.
 Vested employees may retire early and receive reduced retirement benefits.
 Employees participating in the Investment Plan are vested after one year of service with no age requirement.
 The System also provides death benefits, disability benefits and cost of living adjustments.
 Benefits are established by Florida Statute.

 The Florida Legislature has established a uniform contribution rate system for the System covering both the Pension Plan and the Investment Plan.
 Prior to July 1, 2011, members were not required to make employee contributions.
-Effective July 1, 2011, all System members (except those in DROP) are required to contribute 3% of their gross compensation on a pretax basis.
-The current contribution rates by member class are as follows: regular members 6.95%, DROP employees 12.84%, senior management 18.31%, and elected officials 33.03%.
-The Supervisor of Elections' contributions to the plan for the years ended September 30, 2013, 2012, and 2011, were \$45,029, \$31,547, and \$61,514, respectively, equal to the required contributions for each year.
+Effective July 1, 2011, all System members [except those in the Deferred Retirement Option Program (DROP)] are required to contribute 3% of their gross compensation on a pretax basis.
+The current contribution rates by member class are as follows: regular members 7.37%, DROP employees 12.28%, senior management 21.14%, and elected officials 43.24%.
+The Supervisor of Elections' contributions to the plan for the years ended September 30, 2014, 2013, and 2012, were \$81,231, \$45,029, and \$31,547, respectively, equal to the required contributions for each year.